 A. Faunistics, biogeography and ecology of free-living Platyhelminthes

-The faunistic investigations cover plathelminth communities in near-natural deciduous forest sites in Central Europe with a focus on Eastern Germany.
+The faunistic investigations cover platyhelminth communities in near-natural deciduous forest sites in Central Europe with a focus on Eastern Germany.
 The frequency of the species, their attachment to different soil substrates and special sites as well as the change of the faunal community during the year are documented.

 From 2011 onwards, further sites (coniferous forests with and without moss as ground cover, grassland, sandy soils, post-mining landscapes, mofette fields) were recorded.

 B. Evolutionary and functional-morphologic investigations

 Platyhelminthes are poor in submicroscopic characters.
 Characters relevant for their evolution, however, can be found in their internal organs.
 We investigate the male and femal sexual organs, protonephridias, different sensory organs and epidermal and neodermal layers.
 The investigations are carried out in cooperation with colleagues from abroad.
 Further investigations will focus on the transition from a free living to a parasitic way of live.
 Not only ultrastructural investigations allow us to recognize steps in evolution, but may additionally contribute to our understanding of the physiology of these organisms.
 Investigations of the canals of the sexual organs help to understand the transport of semen and eggs.
 Dermal glands make us understand the rapid attachment to the substrata.
 Investigations of excretion organs show the transport of metabolic waste and water.
 Thus, we may be able to correlate morphological adaptation to functional and vice versa.

-C. Methods for extraction of free – living Plathelminthes from soil samples
+C. Methods for extraction of free – living Platyhelminthes from soil samples

-The quantitative extraction of free-living Plathelminthes from soil samples has long been a problem.
+The quantitative extraction of free-living Platyhelminthes from soil samples has long been a problem.
 In comparative studies we have tested different methods.
-Due to the high organic content of terrestrial soils, different extraction methods used for plathelminthes living in marine sediments cannot be applied.
+Due to the high organic content of terrestrial soils, different extraction methods used for Platyhelminthes living in marine sediments cannot be applied.
 A seawater ice extraction, on the other hand, extracts quantitatively in clear dependence on the salt concentration.